 Related to Millennium Actress – Satoshi Kon: One of the most influential filmmakers of his Time

 Though it sounds melodramatic or tragic, once the story takes off – brimming with Kon’s trademark transitions and intercutting – we are totally pulled into the action.
-Kon and his co-writer Sadayaki Murai’s basic premise – the effort taken to interview a old movie-star long disappeared from public life – is reminiscent of a similar situation involving Setsuko Hara, the phenomenal actress who is best known for her collaboration with director Yasujiro Ozu.
+Kon and his co-writer Sadayaki Murai’s basic premise – the effort taken to interview an old movie-star long disappeared from public life – is reminiscent of a similar situation involving Setsuko Hara, the phenomenal actress who is best known for her collaboration with director Yasujiro Ozu.
 She retired at the age of 43 and lived as a hermit for the next half-century (until her death in 2015).

 Chiyoko instantly falls in love with the aforementioned young artist, who is pursued by the wartime authorities.
 She offers him shelter for a day and when he successfully escapes to Manchuria, Chiyoko takes up the acting opportunity and sails off to Manchuria.
 The young artist leaves a mysterious key with Chiyoko.
 Although the chase becomes increasingly futile, Chiyoko’s determination turns her into a bankable post-war movie star.
-The characteristic Kon maneuvers begins when the actress’ memory about the search blends in with the images of movies she performed.
+The characteristic Kon maneuvers begin when the actress’s memory about the search blends in with the images of movies she performed.
 Her ‘real’ and ‘cinematic’ memories get increasingly blurred as Genya, often in the ‘cinematic’ memories, takes over the role of the savior.
-The young Genya has worked in the studios when Chiyoko was propelled into the limelight, and has always harbored a crush on the actress.
+The young Genya has worked in the studios when Chiyoko was propelled into the limelight and has always harbored a crush on the actress.

 Hence, it’s no wonder he embraces the opportunity to occupy an active role in her memories.
 From wearing an out-dated samurai suit to being a truck-driver, Genya the fanboy enjoys the thrill of this roller-coaster ride.
 Throughout this phase in the narrative, Kon playfully restages pivotal moments from classic cinema, ranging from Akira Kurosawa’s Throne of Blood, Ozu’s Tokyo Story to Kubrick’s 2001: A Space Odyssey.
-In fact, the enduring theme in the films of Chiyoko Fujiwara happens to be pursuit of love.
-The beauty that lies in the transitions between Chiyoko’s reality and her on-set action, or the kaleidoscopic profusion of summoned memories is absolutely indescribable.
+In fact, the enduring theme in the films of Chiyoko Fujiwara happens to be the pursuit of love.
+The beauty that lies in the transitions between Chiyoko’s reality and her on-set action or the kaleidoscopic profusion of summoned memories is absolutely indescribable.
 While Kon’s investigation of reality in Perfect Blue provoked a sense of anxiety, Millennium Actress reaches for the opposite mood: excitement and elation.

 Also by Satoshi Kon- Tokyo Godfathers : A Richly-Textured Christmas Dramedy

-Millennium Actress can sound so conventional, but once Kon starts interweaving reality and fiction, his distinctive abilities comes into focus, and the excessive care he has taken to craft the minutiae can really be intimidating for the perceptive viewers.
+Millennium Actress can sound so conventional, but once Kon starts interweaving reality and fiction, his distinctive abilities come into focus, and the excessive care he has taken to craft the minutiae can really be intimidating for the perceptive viewers.
 Chiyoko’s recollections brilliantly showcase the relationship between memory and desire.
 The feeling we get from Chiyoko’s tumultuous and warmhearted recollections of professional and personal life is that this is her way of keeping the desire alive, even though the chase has become futile.
 As she states, “life is the thrill of the chase, even if you’re chasing a shadow.”

 Nevertheless, I feel that between these two, Perfect Blue is a better work, probably because its critique on the media/pop-icon culture offered a rich subtext compared to this freewheeling chase of a phantom lover.
-Millennium Actress undoubtedly pays a poignant tribute to the power of cinema and enduring relevance of an artist.
+Millennium Actress undoubtedly pays a poignant tribute to the power of cinema and the enduring relevance of an artist.
 But Perfect Blue through its complex study of obsession, identity, and reality offered much deeper layers of meaning.
-While Kon was promoting this productive and positive side of idol-fan relationship [in Millennium Actress] through an intrinsically predictable yet visually exhilarating narrative, I was nagged by the lack of serious character development.
+While Kon was promoting this productive and positive side of the idol-fan relationship [in Millennium Actress] through an intrinsically predictable yet visually exhilarating narrative, I was nagged by the lack of serious character development.
 The film, to an extent, got better in the re-watch once I submitted myself to Satoshi Kon’s dynamic, out-of-the-box visual elements.